Anna Mohr

 Anna Mohr (10 July 1944 – 4 May 2020) was a Swedish archaeologist and LGBT+ activist.
 In January 1995, she and her partner Britt Dahlgren were the first lesbian couple to enter in a civil union in Sweden.
-In May 2020, she died from COVID-19 during the COVID-19 pandemic in Sweden.

 She was formerly the chair of EKHO, and worked with RFSL's Health & HIV group for 20 years.
 She was one of the activists behind Frigörelsedagen ('liberation day') in Stockholm in the 1970s.
 The movement eventually grew into Stockholm Pride.

+In May 2020, she died from COVID-19 during the COVID-19 pandemic in Sweden.